Microsoft has just announced “Entra“, which is the latest “family of products” and joins their other suites alongside Priva and Viva.

 If you are a tester, want to shape it’s future (and you can) – go test it and feedback to Microsoft on your experience.

 Microsoft Viva Goals has just been annouced and has entered a closed private preview.
-It will be included in the current Microsoft Viva suite subscription from Q3.
+It was released late in 2022 and can be bought standalone or as part of the Microsoft Viva suite subscription.

 Viva Goals is based heavily upon Microsoft’s 2021 aquisition Ally.io, who are a world leader in the realm of objectives and key results (OKR) platform which will find its way into Viva and gradually across the rest of Microsoft 365 and Teams.
 Viva Goals promises to help aligns teams to an organisation’s strategic priorities and will bring them together around an organisations’ company mission and purpose and values.